 Based in Calgary, Canada, Bryce began making photographs while studying journalism at SAIT.
-Since graduating, he has shot and produced editorial images for a number of national and international publications while travelling and living in Thailand, Costa Rica and Canada.
+Since graduating, he has shot and produced editorial images for a number of national and international publications while travelling and living abroad.

-After years of working as a chef and menu designer, Bryce's fine art work has focused on issues involving food production, land use rights, the industrial farming complex and how they relate to the human cost of the ever increasing wealth gap in urban centres.
-5 images from the series Plain sight, a photographic survey of uninhabited private rural spaces are in the permanent collection of Bow Valley College and a selection of images from the series were featured in Picnic, an arts/design/photography magazine in Mexico.
+A selection of images from the series Plain sight, a photographic survey of uninhabited private rural spaces are in the permanent collection of Bow Valley College, and a selection of images from the series were also featured in Picnic, an arts/photography magazine in Mexico.

 Clients include Corbis, Veer, Report on Business, The Globe and Mail, The Calgary Herald, Swerve, Avenue, Unlimited, CJSW, Alberta Venture, Metro (Thailand) and TANK (UK).
 Bryce's images have also appeared in the Edmonton Journal, the Province, the Vancouver Sun, the Ottawa Citizen, Torontoist, domusweb.it, this.org and Public 45.